Augusha/test-task/README.md

 ## Overview

-TestTask is an Angular application that displays information about countries and their public holidays.
+This is an Angular application that displays information about countries and their public holidays.
 It uses the Nager.Date API to fetch data.

 ## Features